k8-mb/k8-mb.github.io/synopsis.md

 the purchase contract.
 We even offer to contribute to the expenses, if concrete would have been more expensive.
 They told us that making the step in concrete in nonsense, and every expert would have confirmed their opinion.

-When I asked for the opinion of _their_ expert, he did not says that it would have been impossible.
+When I asked for the [opinion of _their_ expert][roloff-stairs], he did not says that it would have been impossible.
 He says that it was too late.
 This certifications come after two months of negotiation on the issue.
 Other experts I consulted told me that the certification itself is nonsense, and there is absolutely no problem in making them in concrete.

 The contract specify two distinct outlets for the cooking-plan and the oven.
 They realized only one.
 When I asked, they did not know what